Jul 4, 2020

 What do pilots do?
 Mostly, we press on.
 We make it work.
 Pilots are team players, after all.
 We believe we can “get ‘er dun” in spite of the limitations or the imperfect set of cards we are asked to play.
 We’re duty-bound, goal-oriented — and blinded by “the mission.”
-That’s having what I call, a “killer instinct” — only we’re the ones at risk of getting killed.
-We might grumble to ourselves, to each other, or to our spouses, “Those freakin’ idiot managers chief pilot/bosses (fill in the blank) don’t want to hear what any pilot has to say when things aren’t right and it’s going to cost time or money.”
-And by accepting the challenge — and flying — we change an administrative problem into a pilot problem.
+That’s having what I call, a “killer instinct” — only we and our passengers are the ones at risk of getting killed.
+We might grumble to ourselves, to each other, or to our spouses, “Those freakin’ idiot managers chief pilot/bosses (fill in the blank) don’t want to hear what any pilot has to say when things aren’t right, or it’s going to cost time or money.”
+And by accepting the challenge that we know we shouldn't — and flying — we change an administrative problem into a pilot problem.
 Into our problem.

 That should never happen.

 One doesn’t have to look very deeply in the NTSB accident files to find examples of pilots who didn’t speak up, or didn’t pay attention to the message coming from that most underrated sense, the gut.
-But we can be uncomfortable.
-At times, even risk our job, our career, or mortgage payment — all of it — to do what’s right, and to live.
-Those things are all fixable.
+But we must be inconvenient, at times, even risking our job, our career, or mortgage payment — all of it — to do what’s right, to live.
+The rest is fixable.
 But by not speaking up, we risk that which is most precious to us, life itself.
-And once the lights go out, the lights go out.
+And once the lights go out, the lights are out.

 I once spoke up because it was the right thing to do.
 It was uncomfortable.
-I made the other pilots uncomfortable.
-Management didn’t fully understand the problem, and was even more uncomfortable that I called them out for their lack of listening skills — and didn’t back down when they threatened me with my job.
+I made the other pilots in the flight department uncomfortable.
+Management didn’t take the time or wade into their discomfort to fully understand the problem that I was raising.
+They became even uncomfortable when I called them out for their lack of listening skills — and didn’t back down when they threatened me with my job.

 So they did the only thing that they knew in their old-world, patriarchal, military management style that is still — still — so prevalent in the business world — and especially in aviation: These managers cut off the source of their discomfort.
 I was fired.
 The saddest part: they missed a huge opportunity to learn, to grow, to become better.